MustaphaMiah/Revision-/NOTES.md

 Good alt text provides the reader a brief description of the image.
 You should always include an alt attribute on your image.
 Per HTML5 specification, this is now considered mandatory.

 Headings (h1 through h6 elements) are workhorse tags that help provide structure and labeling to your content.
 Screen readers can be set to read only the headings on a page so the user gets a summary.
 This means it is important for the heading tags in your markup to have semantic meaning and relate to each other, not be picked merely for their size values.

+HTML5 introduced a number of new elements that give developers more options while also incorporating accessibility features.
+These tags include main, header, footer, nav, article, and section, among others.

+By default, a browser renders these elements similarly to the humble div.
+However, using them where appropriate gives additional meaning in your markup.
+The tag name alone can indicate the type of information it contains, which adds semantic meaning to that content.
+Assistive technologies can access this information to provide better page summary or navigation options to their users.

+The main element is used to wrap (you guessed it) the main content, and there should be only one per page.
+It's meant to surround the information that's related to the central topic of your page.
+It's not meant to include items that repeat across pages, like navigation links or banners.